homebrew-ec-foss/homebrew-internethome/src/posts/boot-linux-1-BackupBeforeDualboot.md

 date: '2025-02-15'
 tags: [beginners, linux, windows]
 description: A bunch of links to help you back up your data before trying out Linux!
-author_name: Andey Hemanth, Mebin Thattil, Vinaayak Dasika
+author_name: Andey Hemanth, Mebin Thattil, Vinaayak G Dasika
 ---

 In case you are planning to dual-boot your Windows installation with Linux, an